 There are technical standards and skill requirements which students are expected to possess and demonstrate in order to be successful in this program.
-More information on these standards can be found on the Web page for this program.

 History

 History Concentration, Arts and Sciences, A.A.

 The History Concentration program is designed for those students who are planning to transfer to a four-year degree program in history or a related field.
 Program requirements include general education courses and the history survey courses required in order to advance to upper division coursework at most four-year programs in History.